Kirlian photography: Scientific research

 Results of scientific experiments published in 1976 involving Kirlian photography of living tissue (human finger tips) showed that most of the variations in corona discharge streamer length, density, curvature, and color can be accounted for by the moisture content on the surface of and within the living tissue.

 Konstantin Korotkov developed a technique similar to Kirlian photography called "gas discharge visualization" (GDV).
 Korotkov's GDV camera system consists of hardware and software to directly record, process and interpret GDV images with a computer.
 Korotkov promotes the device and research in a medical context.
 Izabela Ciesielska at the Institute of Architecture of Textiles in Poland used Korotkov's GDV camera to evaluate the effects of human contact with various textiles on biological factors such as heart rate and blood pressure, as well as corona discharge images.
 The experiments captured corona discharge images of subjects' fingertips while the subjects wore sleeves of various natural and synthetic materials on their forearms.
 The results failed to establish a relationship between human contact with the textiles and the corona discharge images and were considered inconclusive.

 Parapsychology research

-In 1968, Thelma Moss, a psychology professor, headed the UCLA Neuropsychiatric Institute (NPI), which was later renamed the Semel Institute.
+In 1968, Thelma Moss, a psychology professor, headed University of California, Los Angeles (UCLA)'s Neuropsychiatric Institute (NPI), which was later renamed the Semel Institute.
 The NPI had a laboratory dedicated to parapsychology research and staffed mostly with volunteers.
 The lab was unfunded, unsanctioned and eventually shut down by the university.
 Toward the end of her tenure at UCLA, Moss became interested in Kirlian photography, a technique that supposedly measured the "auras" of a living being.
 According to Kerry Gaynor, one of her former research assistants, "many felt Kirlian photography's effects were just a natural occurrence."

 Paranormal claims of Kirlian photography have not been observed or replicated in experiments by the scientific community.
 The physiologist Gordon Stein has written that Kirlian photography is a hoax that has "nothing to do with health, vitality, or mood of a subject photographed."